 We have a lot of students for whom reading and writing are massive hurdles.
 No matter which class – from Key Stage 2 up to Sixth Form – they all struggle somehow.
 A big difficulty for many of them is their fine motor skills.
 This makes it really hard for them to make progress – they know what they want to write but they can’t as they don’t have good letter formation, for example, which seems very unfair to me.
 This is where IT comes in handy.

-Our Headteacher was keen to start using some form of IT to help the students, so I attended a Regional Training Day with Jordan in London to learn all about Clicker 7.
-I could straight away see the possibilities and help that it would offer our students.
-We decided to purchase the Site License and also the Widgit Symbols to work alongside it.
-We use these symbols a lot when communicating with the students that cannot access words, so it’s really useful to have this extension.
-This was paramount for me; for some of our students, letters are almost like another language.
+Our Headteacher was keen to start using some form of IT to help the students, so I attended a Regional Training Day with Jordan in London to learn all about Clicker.
+I could straight away see the possibilities and help that it would offer our students and the school decided to purchase the Site License.

 I really enjoyed the Regional Training Day; when I was back at school I recreated the training day with the staff!
-It was a great way to teach everyone about Clicker 7.
+It was a great way to teach everyone about Clicker.
 Jordan even sent me his script over, which was so helpful.

 Even the teachers are using Clicker Boards for assemblies now!
-The staff have been very receptive to the implementation of Clicker 7, I’ve not had to work hard to motivate them to use it at all.
+The staff have been very receptive to the implementation of Clicker, I’ve not had to work hard to motivate them to use it at all.

 We also enjoy using the different writing support sets, for example Sentence Sets and Connect Sets.
 These work really well for the students; having the structure in place and having to just select the cells makes it so much easier for them to create pieces of writing.